-Carolina Panthers schedule takeaways:
+Carolina Panthers schedule this week

 - Their Week 13 bye is set between a road game against the Miami Dolphins and a home matchup versus the Atlanta Falcons (Nov.
 28 and Dec.
 12).